tobeyadr/mailhawk/readme.txt

 5. Prevent abusers from tarnishing your sender reputation by blacklisting offenders.

 == Changelog ==

+= 1.3.1 (2023-12-04) =
+* FIXED Retrying and releasing quarantined emails sending with incorrect content-type.
+* FIXED Quarantine release link in email details modal not working.

 = 1.3 (2023-01-12) =
 * ADDED [New email quarantine system](https://mailhawk.io/email-quarantine) to prevent potentially damaging emails from being sent.